akdhandy/akdhandy/README.md

   </a>
 </p>

 I enjoy solving complex problems by breaking them down into smaller ones.
-Looking forward to contribute on AI for robotics and quench my thirst for knowledge in a dynamic work culture environment open to adapt to changes leading to success.
+Looking forward to contribute on AI for robotics and quench my thirst for knowledge in a dynamic work culture environment open to improvise and adapt to changes.

 - 🔭 I’m currently working on Sensor networks for wearables and Simulation of an Manufacturing Autonomous system !
 - 🌱 I’m currently learning Eagle AutoCAD for custom PCB design